January 5th, 2020

 What if it’s not?

-What if Gabby’s brother, and Mary’s boyfriend, get sucked into something insane and evil?
+What if Gabi’s brother, and Mary’s boyfriend, get sucked into something insane and evil?
 What if all hell breaks loose?

 Hans has spent some time in hell.
 He’s been there.
-Gabby is worried that Hans might get called back to fight.
+Gabi is worried that Hans might get called back to fight.

 Hans told me, “They ain’t going to call me up.
 The Army doesn’t want any of us old guys.
 They want young people who don’t know shit.”